 Pastor Joshua Raji told the Associated Press that the explosion occurred when communion was being served.
 “It shattered all our windows and doors and some of our equipment in the church,” he said.

 No group has taken responsibility for the attack.
-However, the Muslim terrorist group Boko Haram has waged war against Christians in the last few years in an attempt to bring Sharia law (strict Muslim law) to all of Nigeria.
+However, the Muslim terrorist group an extremist group that is located primarily in Northern Nigeria More has waged war against Christians in the last few years in an attempt to bring Sharia law (strict Muslim law) to all of Nigeria.
 According to an Associated Press count, Boko Harma has killed 380 people – mostly Christians – in attacks this year.

-“The increasingly intentional activity of Boko Haram has taken on the characteristics of a real war,” said Open Doors USA President Dr. Carl Moeller.
+“The increasingly intentional activity of an extremist group that is located primarily in Northern Nigeria More has taken on the characteristics of a real war,” said Open Doors USA President Dr. Carl Moeller.
 “These are not random attacks, as they’re often characterized in the media.
 They are intentional, and they’re designed with one purpose in mind: the elimination of Christianity.

 “Christians are particularly at risk on Christian holy days such as Christmas and Easter.
 Last Christmas a suicide bomb attack at a church in Madalla killed 44 church members.
 Please pray with me for the violence to come to an end and for comfort for those mourning the loss of loved ones.”